Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 All PE lessons were judged to be good or better.

-All pupils took part in cycling and scooter activities
+All pupils took part in cycling, balance bike and scooter activities

 The school came second in the Derby City Tag Rugby League and took part in lots of other different sports competitions at both KS1 and KS2 these included - athletics, high 5 netball, basketball, tag rugby, swimming, cross country, football, tennis, orienteering, kwik cricket and gymnastics

 Schools have to spend the sport funding on improving their provision of PE and sport, but they have the freedom to choose how they do this.
-We will be using our sports premium funding to support the development of PE and school sport in the following ways during 2016 2017;
+We will be using our sports premium funding to support the development of PE and healthy living in the following ways during 2017 20178;

 Membership of Schools Sports Partnership to increase competition

-Employment of a sports coach to work alongside class teachers covering different areas to widen the provision of PE
+Employment of a sports coaches to work alongside class teachers covering different areas to widen the provision of PE

 Purchase of PE resources to support the curriculum